What True Optimism Looks LikeMonday, August 10, 2015

 Looking on the bright side doesn't mean ignoring reality.
 It means insisting that what is right now is not the end.
 It means moving forward in a way that believes people are not defined by their circumstance.

-The mantra to "put on a happy face" is not optimism.
+The mantra to "put on a happy face" in the name of "positivity" is not optimism.
 Saying "this totally sucks right now but it's not forever and we're in this together" is.

 True optimists know what real passion often looks like and that it's not always sis-boom-bah.